hapax/hapax.github.io/assets/reality.md

 is actually a prerequisite!
-Nevertheless, these are narratives about science that can and very often do guide career decisions---I mean, we've been exposed to them all our lives---so I would like to tell you some counter-narratives about what the prerequisites are. <!-- , what a scientist does and why they do it.-->
+Nevertheless, these are narratives about science that can and very often do guide career decisions---we've been exposed to them all our lives---so I would like to tell you some counter-narratives about what the prerequisites are. <!-- , what a scientist does and why they do it.-->

 Really, the main prerequisites are very simple.